 3451 E. Barber Valley Dr., Boise

-Marianne Williams Park is a 72-acre site located on the Boise River in East Boise's Barber Valley with beautiful walking pathways.
+Marianne Williams Park is a 72-acre park located on the Boise River in East Boise's Barber Valley with beautiful walking pathways.

-If you are interested in learning more about birding in Idaho, visit Idaho Birding Trail website.
+If you are interested in learning more about birding in Idaho, visit the Idaho Birding Trail website.

 This park provides access to the Boise River Greenbelt.
 The Greenbelt is one of Boise's most beloved parks.
 The tree-lined pathway follows the river through the heart of the city and provides scenic views and wildlife habitat.

 Smoking and vaping are prohibited in all City of Boise parks, including within 20 feet of the Boise River Greenbelt, except in designated areas within Ann Morrison and Julia Davis Parks and at city-owned golf courses.